newtfire/textAnalysis-Hub/Class-Examples/Python/python-nlp-orientation-exercise.md

 NOTE: Your repo should **not** contain the `.venv/` folder: that should now properly be ignored by git!

+**On Canvas:** Post a link to your repo (with its clearly named directory for your Python work) to the submission point on Canvas.

 As always, if you get stuck, reach out on Digit Discord!
 We can help each other by comparing notes!